-After analysing your facial structure and skin type, Brisbane Cosmetic Clinic’s specialist anti-wrinkle nurse injector determines the best combination of therapies for your unique situation.
+After analysing your facial structure and skin type, Brisbane Cosmetic Clinic’s specialist anti-wrinkle nurse injector determines the best combination of therapies for your unique facial restoration.
 Imagine your face as a grid, where each square has an impact on the others, and each has its own challenges.
 There is a solution to enhance each ‘square’ of your face.

 When the muscles that pull your face into a tired, stressed presentation are relaxed using anti-wrinkle injections, the damaging and ageing effects of frowning, or other habitual distortion of your face are reduced.
 Anti-wrinkle injections use a purified protein muscle relaxant.
 The simple procedure has little discomfort and its results can be seen within a few days of treatment.
 The injections block the chemical signals that cause your facial muscles to contract, thereby preventing them from pulling or contracting inwards and downwards to create the lines and wrinkles.

 Perhaps you have frown lines between your eyebrows and on the bridge of your nose, smile lines on the side of your nose or fanning out from the corners of your eyes; perhaps you have strong forehead creases.
 You may have lines or wrinkles around your mouth or thick bands across your neck.
 Any of these can be treated by anti-wrinkle injections.
-By tackling the muscles that cause these lines and wrinkles, these injections help to address the cause of the problem.
+By tackling the muscles that cause these lines and wrinkles, these facial restoration injections help to address the cause of the problem.

 A young person’s skin has a youthful fullness and suppleness.
 With age, our skin gradually loses the substances that support this – collagen and elastin, along with hyaluronic acid and fat.
 This loss causes your skin to sag and crease.
 Dermal fillers are used to help ‘plump’ your skin and assist your body to produce more of the collagen that gave you your youthful appearance.